 To get the most accurate results from your InBody scan, here are some essential tips to follow:

-• Avoid Eating for 2-3 Hours Before the Scan – Food in your stomach can skew results, particularly when it comes to measuring body fat percentage and water weight.
+Avoid Eating for 2-3 Hours Before the Scan – Food in your stomach can skew results, particularly when it comes to measuring body fat percentage.

-• Stand Upright Before Testing – Stand upright for at least 5-10 minutes prior to testing to ensure an accurate body composition reading.
+Stand Upright Before Testing – Stand upright for at least 5-10 minutes prior to testing to ensure body water is normally distributed.

 How to Read InBody Scan Results